-The inherently-stable, fourth-order, delta-sigma modulator measures the differential input signal $(V{IN} = AINP - AINN)$ against the differential reference $(V{REF} = VREFP - VREFN)$.
-A digital output (MFLAG) indicates that the modulator is in overload as a result of an overdrive condition.
-The modulator connects to the on-chip digital filter that provides the output codes.
+The inherently-stable, fourth-order, delta-sigma modulator measures the differential input signal ($V{IN} = AINP - AINN$) against the differential reference ($V{REF} = (VREFP - VREFN) / 2$) to yield differential input voltage range = $\pm 2.5 \text{ V}$ (PGA = 1).
+A digital output (MFLAG) indicates the modulator is in overload as a result of an overdrive condition.
+The modulator digital output data is routed to the digital filter to provide the conversion output data.

-The digital filter consists of a variable decimation rate, fifth-order sinc filter, followed by a variable phase, decimate-by-32, finite-impulse response (FIR) low-pass filter with programmable phase, and then by an adjustable high-pass filter for dc removal of the output code.
-The output of the digital filter can be taken from the sinc or the FIR low-pass, with the FIR option of the infinite impulse response (IIR) high-pass section.
+The digital filter consists of a variable decimation rate, fifth-order sinc filter, followed by a variable phase, fixed-decimation, finite-impulse response (FIR) low-pass filter with programmable phase.
+The last filter stage is an adjustable high-pass filter for dc and low frequency signal removal.
+The output of the digital filter can be taken from the sinc or the FIR filter stages, with the option of the FIR plus high-pass filter stages.

-Gain and offset registers scale the digital filter output to produce the final code value.
+Gain and offset registers scale the output of the digital filter to produce the final output conversion data.
 The scaling feature can be used for calibration and sensor gain matching.

-The SYNC input resets the operation of both the digital filter and the modulator, allowing synchronization conversions of multiple ADS1283 devices to an external event.
-The SYNC input supports a continuously-toggled input mode that accepts an external data frame clock locked to the conversion rate.
+The SYNC input resets the operation of both the digital filter and the modulator, synchronizing the conversions of multiple ADCs to an external timing event.
+The SYNC input supports a continuous input mode that accepts an external data frame clock that is locked to the conversion rate.
+Automatic synchronization occurs when the periods are mismatched.